 Dry ice gets used more than we would think in the food industry, here are a couple of interesting applications:

 - Dry ice is a source of food packaging.
-When layered in with packaged food, dry ice creates a mini chilled atmosphere that stagnates the growth of harmful bacteria that can cause food poisoning.
-It, therefore, increases the shelf-life of that product.
+When layered in with packaged food, dry ice creates a mini chilled atmosphere that stagnates the growth of harmful bacteria, which increases the shelf life of food products.

 - Dry ice is used in the carbonation of certain beverages.
-Have you ever dropped a piece of dry ice into a swimming pool and watched the bubbles rise up?
 When dry ice is added to a liquid, it turns into a gas and creates a fizz!
 This is how certain beers and sodas get their carbonation.

 - Dry ice in the making of some ice creams.
 Adding dry ice in as part of the manufacturing of ice cream creates a cold environment that chills the ice cream ingredients and lets them freeze up.
 This quick freeze process is what leads to the silky smooth texture of some of the ice creams you know and love.